 - OpUtils by ManageEngine – EDITOR’S CHOICE This bundle of services for monitoring and checking network address issues is available in free and paid versions.
 You get a free trial of the full version and that converts to the Free edition if you decide not to buy.
 Installs on Windows Server, Linux, and AWS.
 Get a 30-day free trial of the Professional Edition.

 - Datadog Network Performance Monitor – FREE TRIAL A cloud-based network monitoring service that identifies traffic flows by application, source, and destination to enable bandwidth utilization management.
+Start a 14-day free trial.

 - Ping A free command-line tool that tests the roundtrip time to a given node and also indicates jitter and lost packets.

 - ManageEngine OpManager – FREE TRIAL A network and server monitoring package that includes traffic troubleshooting and device testing functions.
 Available for Windows Server and Linux.
+Start a 30-day free trial.

 - Tracert/traceroute A report on the number of nodes that need to be passed through on a path to a given destination that also indicates the time each hop takes.